largehadroncollider/lhcSiteSource/content/resumereviews.md

 ### What the Role Involves

-- 10 to 15 minute one-on-one sessions with attendees during your shift
+- 10 to 20 minute one-on-one sessions with attendees during your shift
 - Honest, actionable feedback on how a resume reads from the perspective of someone who actually makes hiring decisions
 - Helping attendees, many of whom are self-taught, career-changing, or non-traditional, frame their real skills in language that lands
-- A commitment of at least one two-hour block across Friday, Saturday, or Sunday
+- A commitment of at least one two-hour block across Friday or Saturday

 ### How to Volunteer